 To learn about the park, many visitors attend ranger programs.
 Talks take place at campgrounds and visitor centers; and guided tours lead to Mud Volcano, Yellowstone Lake, Mammoth Hot Springs and Geyser Hill.
 Other programs include Junior Ranger activities for children, art and photography sessions, and a nature writing workshop.

+Hiking trails throughout Yellowstone National Park range from short walks to challenging treks.
 There are more than 900 miles of hiking trails, most of which pass through wilderness areas.
+Popular routes include Uncle Tom’s Trail near the Grand Canyon of the Yellowstone and Fairy Falls.
+Each trail reveals breathtaking scenery and allows visitors to connect with the park’s diverse landscapes.
 Visitors must be aware of potential hazards such as snow, fast-flowing rivers, hydrothermal areas, avalanches and unpredictable animals.

-This is a premier destination for wildlife viewing.
+Wildlife viewing is another highlight of Yellowstone National Park.
 Yellowstone is home to one of the largest elk herds in North America, and the country’s biggest free-roaming herd of wild bison.
 There are also wolves, grizzly bears, moose, black bears, mountain lions, bighorn sheep, mountain goats, mule deer, white-tailed deer, pronghorn, lynx and wolverines.
 The park has 300 bird species and 16 kinds of fish.
+Lamar Valley is especially popular for spotting animals in their natural habitat.
+Observing wildlife safely adds excitement and depth to any trip.

 Bicycling is allowed on public roads and other designated routes, as well as in parking areas.
 Yellowstone permits bicycling on established public roads and in parking areas.
 There are no paths along the roads.
 Bikers are not allowed on backcountry trails or the boardwalks that provide access to geothermal sites.
 Visitors may rent bicycles at the Old Faithful lodge.